 There are three distinct materials you can use: vape juices and oils, dry herbs, and concentrates.
 Generally, you can’t use one pen for every ingredient, at least, not without some additional equipment.
 You might think that vape juice and hemp oil are interchangeable, but you would be mistaken.

-It's important to remember to use your vape pen only to vape the material it supports.
-In other words, if you have a dry herb vape, don't try and load it with concentrates, it will wreak havoc on it and waste your dabs.
+It's important to remember to use your vape pen only to heat the material it supports.
+In other words, if you have a dry herb vape, don't try and load it with wax or dabs, it will wreak havoc on it and waste your stash.
 Some vaporizers have swappable parts that allow you to switch between loose leaf and concentrates.
 Make sure you know what needs to be done when you’re switching between modes.

 Charge it, and Load it